oracle-livelabs/database/microtx-xa-stock-broker-app/introduction/introduction.md

 The service must meet ACID requirements, so withdraw amount, transfer amount, deposit stocks, sell stocks, debit amount, or credit amount are called in the context of an XA transaction.

-Estimated Workshop Time: 1 hours 30 minutes
+Estimated Workshop Time: 62 minutes

 ### Objectives

 In this workshop, you will learn how to:

-* Provision Oracle Autonomous Database instances and use them as resource managers for microservices.
 * Configure the required properties so that MicroTx can connect to the resource manager and microservices.
 * Include the MicroTx client libraries in your application to configure your Java application as a transaction initiator service.
 A transaction initiator service starts and ends a transaction.
 * Include the MicroTx client libraries in your application to configure your Java application as a transaction participant.
 A transaction participant service only joins the transaction.
 They do not initiate a transaction.